You are here

 Tracey Travis* ’86, Executive Vice President and Chief Financial Officer, The Estée Lauder Companies Inc.

-Thomas Vandever ’98, Managing Director, Investment Banking, Goldman, Sachs & Co.
+Cindy Wagner ’93, Managing Director, Securities Division, Goldman, Sachs & Co.
+(Retired)

 David Zalaznick ’78, Founding and Managing Principal, The Jordan Company, and Member, Columbia Business School’s Board of Overseers